 The harm to children posed by the detention and deportation of their parents is well established.
 The Urban Institute has found that children whose parents were arrested in workplace immigration raids experienced significant economic hardship and emotional distress after their parents' arrest.
 A review of the literature concluded that children who have been separated from their parents as a result of immigration enforcement often experience psychological trauma as a result of either witnessing an arrest, not knowing what happened to a detained parent, or dealing with unstable caregiving in the aftermath of an arrest.
 Economic hardship is also significant when a breadwinner is detained or deported.
-16
+In the stable caregiving in the aftermath of an arrest.